June 2025

-Since 1981, law enforcement agencies from around the world have participated in the Torch Run Final Leg for Special Olympics.
-During this tradition, officers carry the Flame of Hope to Special Olympics competitions across the state, nation and world.
-Here in Minnesota, many Final Leg Torch Run 5K “legs” will take place the week of June 19, 2023, throughout the state.
-Law enforcement officials and SOMN staff coordinate these events in many communities each day.
-All runs begin in Greater Minnesota and follow paths leading them to the Twin Cities metro area.
-The final leg will culminate on Saturday afternoon, June 24, in Stillwater at Summer Games Celebration Ceremonies.
-General public and athletes are welcome to come cheer and participate in the run.
-The cost is $20 per person, and each participant will receive a commemorative t-shirt or hat.
+Since 1981, law enforcement agencies worldwide have taken part in the Torch Run Final Leg for Special Olympics.
+This cherished tradition involves officers carrying the Flame of Hope to Special Olympics competitions across the globe.
+In Minnesota, the Final Leg Torch Run 5K events occur throughout June in various communities.
+Law enforcement officials and Special Olympics Minnesota staff collaborate to organize these runs, which begin in Greater Minnesota and wind their way toward the Twin Cities metro area.
+The journey culminates in the Summer Games Celebration Ceremonies.
+Everyone—both the public and athletes—is invited to cheer and participate in this inspiring event.

 The Law Enforcement Torch Run for Special Olympics began in 1981 in Wichita, Kansas, when Police Chief Richard LaMunyon saw an urgent need to raise funds for, and increase awareness of, Special Olympics.
 The idea for the Torch Run was to provide local law enforcement officers with an opportunity to volunteer with Special Olympics in the communities where the officers lived and worked.
 After three successful years in Kansas, Chief LaMunyon presented his idea to the International Association of Chiefs of Police, which endorsed Special Olympics as its official charity through the Torch Run.